JWT Claims

-Descope stores custom claims in the refresh token on the client side.
+Custom claims are included in your JWTs (session tokens, refresh tokens, and ID tokens when using Descope as an OIDC provider).
 You can add custom claims to your JWTs by adding the Custom Claims action in your flow, or by using a JWT Template.

 When using custom claims however, it's important to understand all of the functionalities inherent in them, as well as how to use them securely and responsibly.
 This guide will focus on all of the different security aspects of custom claims, as well as recommended best practices to employ when using them.